 Jules Isaac was already a well known and highly respected historian in France with an impressive career in the world of education when World War II broke out.
 By then he was already for years responsible for a seven volume series on French and world history published by Hachette in France.
 The series was used by practically all secondary schools and universities in France for decades, well after World War II even.
 Since 1936 he was general inspector for secondary and university level education for the whole of France.
 It was the highest position one could hold in the French department of education and science in those days.
 In the fall of 1940 he lost his position due to the anti-Jewish measures of the Nazi's who had occupied a large part of France.
 No Jew was allowed to work for the government from then on.

-Until 1940 Isaac had almost never experienced any antisemitism in France.
+Until 1940 Isaac had almost never personally experienced any antisemitism in France.
 However, that changed dramatically.
 In 1941 he had to go into hiding with his wife, and the rest of his family as well.
 The extreme anti-Jewish measures and unrelenting Jew hunting of the Nazi's made Isaac wonder what the roots were of this new and bewildering phenomenon.
-At the age of 64 it brought him as a historian on completely new territory: the field of theology.
+At the age of 64 it brought him as a historian into completely new territory: the field of theology.
 It did not take him long to discover the age-old anti-Judaistic trend in Christian theology.
-With the help of befriended pastors and priests who provided him with the necessary books he started a deep research of the Gospels and the classic theological Christian tradition on the Jews.
-Being an expert in Greek gave Isaac the possibility to study the Gospels in depth in the original Greek.
+With the help of befriended pastors and priests who provided him with the necessary books he started a profound research into the Gospels and the classic theological Christian tradition on the Jews.
+Being an expert in Greek gave Isaac the possibility to study the Gospels in-depth in the original Greek.
 It would take him three years of study and writing to complete the 600 pages Jésus et Israel, in the meantime fleeing from one hiding place to the next.
 During this period in 1943 his wife, daughter and son in law were arrested by the Gestapo and subsequently killed by gassing in Auschwitz.
 Isaac escaped the arrest while he happened to be out for a walk during the raid.
 The blow was enormous.
 He managed to continue his research thanks to a small note his wife managed to write to him after her arrest and which reached him.
 She wrote: “My friend, take care of yourself, have confidence and finish your work, the world is waiting for it”.
 Clearly she meant his study of the anti-Jewish bias in Christian theology and the writing of his book.
-This small note of his wife became very dear for Isaac and kept him going after the immense personal tragedy.
-In 1946 he completed his book.
-It brought a great stir in France and Italy following the publication in 1948 and has been very influential since.
+This small note of his wife became very dear for Isaac and kept him going amidst the the immense personal tragedy.
+In 1946 he completed his book Jésus et Israel.
+The book brought a great stir in France and Italy following the publication in 1948 and has been very influential since.
 Especially in the run-up towards Nostra Aetate, the groundbreaking declaration on the relationship of the Church and the Jewish people which was promulgated during the final days of the Second Vatican Council, on October 28, 1965.

 In 1971 Jésus et Israel appeared in English translation under the title Jesus and Israel.
 In it Jules Isaac shows beyond doubt that the classic Christian theological tradition on the Jews is fundamentally out of tune with the Gospels themselves.
 He coined this anti-Judaistic tradition 'the teaching of contempt'.